 Bowman grinned suspiciously. ' Put me out of my misery. '

-Tu allowed his round face to crack into a sly smile, ' For requesting immediate transfer to American Army. '
+Tu allowed his honest face to crack into a sly smile, ' For requesting immediate transfer to American Army. '

-Wistfully, Bowman conceded, ' Raise 'em, Tu.
+Wistfully, Bowman conceded, ' Let's raise 'em, Tu.
 They’re forbidden to cross the border and their pay is number one. '

-' Vietnamese Airborne fight on Ho Chi Minh Trail.
-Our pay number ten. '
+' Vietnamese Airborne fight on Ho Chi Minh Trail day and night and our pay number ten. '

-' Hang on, Tu - were the Americans allowed over the Laos border, I'd no longer have a job.
-On second thoughts, best trust the Queen's shilling.
+' Hang on, Tu, were the Americans allowed over the Laos border, I'd no longer have a job.
+On second thoughts, I’d rather trust the Queen's shilling.
 Let's stay quiet a little longer! '

 ' Otherwise your girl friend save birthday present. '